Maternity Hospital in Indiranagar | The Life+ Hospital

 In a pregnant woman’s body, the placenta is located in the upper part of the uterus.
 In Placenta Previa’s condition, the placenta is attached close to the cervix or covering over it.
 This is rarest of the rare condition which can be found in women who have scarring of the uterus from previous pregnancies, having fibroids or other complications in the uterus.
 In this case, the baby is delivered by C-section to keep the placenta from detaching early and saving the baby from lack of oxygen during delivery.

-Eclampsia is the more dangerous for preeclampsia, where the complication may lead to seizures, coma, or even death.
+Eclampsia is more dangerous than preeclampsia, where the complication may lead to seizures, coma, or even death.
 Other risks factors include:

 - Multiple fetuses